Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 Reprobate – morally depraved, wicked, that which is rejected on account of its own worthlessness.

-Righteousness – morally correct, the state of moral perfection required by God to enter heaven.
+Righteousness – morally correct, the state of moral perfection God requires to enter Heaven.

 Salvation – the deliverance, by the grace of God, from the penalty of sin; saved from the wrath of God.

 Sacrifice – to give up something of value to realize something of greater value.
 This includes atonement or propitiation that is pleasing to God.
-The sacrifice that Jesus made on our behalf served as the propitiation for the sins of the world – for those who believe.
+The sacrifice that Jesus made on our behalf served as the propitiation for the world’s sins – for those who believe.

 Sanctification – to be set apart, reserved for God’s purpose.
-It is God guiding us to maturity, to progressively be made more like Jesus Christ.
+God is guiding us toward maturity, helping us to become more like Jesus Christ.

 Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.
 1 John 2:15-17

-Trials and Testing – From God, conform you to the image of God’s Son, brings you closer to God, bring out the best in you and show where you are deficient, make you stronger in your faith, always circumstantial – outside of your control.
+Trials and Testing – from God, to conform you to the image of God’s Son, to bring you closer to God, bring out the best in you, show where you are deficient, and make you stronger in your faith, always circumstantial – outside of your control.

 Tribulation – grievous trouble; severe trial or suffering; affliction.